About arc42

 The user’s browser acts as the primary execution environment for the React application.

-1. Bootstrap: The browser requests the static bundle from the Azure VM (Port 80).
+1. Bootstrap: The browser requests the static bundle from the Azure VM (port 80).

 2. Execution: Once downloaded, the logic runs on the client’s device.